tkaemming/kafkaesque/README.txt

     - ttl (integer or nil): number of seconds to retain pages after they have been closed for writing

-{topic}/consumers

-    A sorted set containing registered consumers for this topic.

-    Items in the sorted set are consumer identifiers, scored by their latest committed offset.

 {topic}/pages

     A sorted set, that acts as an index of the pages in the topic.
 This set can